-Coil, Einsturzende Neubauten, Autechre, Kraftwerk, Cat Power, This Heat, Cluster, CoH, Nico, Ben Frost, Colin Stetson, Pierre Henry, Pan[a]sonic, Throbbing Gristle, Bernard Parmeggiani, Diamanda Galas, Bonnie Prince Billy, Kill the Noise, Pink Floyd, Laurie Anderson, Portishead, Konono #1, Alva Noto, John Cage, Sunn O))), Zimbabwe Mbira music, Pierre Schaeffer, A Silver Mount Zion, Delerium, Lou Reed, Sibylle Baier, PJ Harvey, Sonic Youth, Nick Cave & the bad seeds, Zu, Scout Niblett, Regina Spector, Robert Ashley, Tetuzi Akiyama, Suicide, Current 93, Kevin Blechdom, Dirty Three, Tortoise, Bjork, Dirty projectors, The Knife, Smog, Nusrat Fateh Ali Khan, Patti Smith, Helmut Lachenmann, The doors, Kate Bush, Ear Jearker and of course tones of others and contemporary philosophy.
+INFLUENCES Birds, Coil, Einsturzende Neubauten, Autechre, Kraftwerk, contemporary philosophy, Cat Power, This Heat, Cluster, CoH, Nico, Ben Frost, Colin Stetson, Pierre Henry, Pan[a]sonic, Throbbing Gristle, Bernard Parmeggiani, Diamanda Galas, Bonnie Prince Billy, Pink Floyd, Laurie Anderson, Portishead, Konono #1, Alva Noto, John Cage, Zimbabwe Mbira music, Pierre Schaeffer, A Silver Mount Zion, Lou Reed, Sibylle Baier, PJ Harvey, Sonic Youth, Nick Cave & the bad seeds, Scout Niblett, Regina Spector, Robert Ashley, Tetuzi Akiyama, Current 93, Kevin Blechdom, Dirty Three, Tortoise, Bjork, Dirty projectors, The Knife, Smog, Nusrat Fateh Ali Khan, Patti Smith, Helmut Lachenmann, The doors, Kate Bush and tons of others.

 March 2016 | Link

 Because all the best creative things come from outside the US, the good folks at New Los Angeles were able to forge a US/French collaboration to release Perrine En Morceaux’s Rien LP in partnership.